TejalAP/selenium/README.md

 major web browsers.

-The project is made possible by volunteer contributors who've generously donated thousands of hours in code development and upkeep.
+The project is made possible by volunteer contributors who've generously donated thousands of hours in code development and upkeep and worked hard for it.

 Selenium's source code is made available under the [Apache 2.0 license](https://github.com/SeleniumHQ/selenium/blob/trunk/LICENSE).